OrHasan/Data_Visualization/README.md

 </div>
 <br />

-Also, there is in an option inside the code of "main.py" to run the server in debug mode if needed:
+Also, there is an option inside the code of "main.py" to run the server in debug mode if needed:

 ```py
 app.run(debug=True)